timka1982/ebot7/README.md

 - To run the code please run `make multi`.

 ## Task 4

+### Description

 In the refactor folder is a file named `normalize.py` which is used to normalize texts for various languages.
 It needs to be refactored desperately.

+### Instructions:
-Without changing any of the functionality please do so paying special attention to readability, reusability and testability.
-In the accompanying markdown file `normalize.md` please motivate your 3 biggest code changes.
+- Refactor `normalize.py` without changing any of the functionality.
+Please do so paying special attention to readability, reusability and testability.
+- Please motivate your 3 biggest code changes below:

+#### Code changes

+Your motivations.

 ## Task 5 - Bonus